Young Women Today Could Use a Dose of Wibby’s Self-Confidence

 Wibby: Your husband’s gone wild with the hedge clippers again, I see.

-Margaret: Don’t you dare fuss at Haywood about that spirea bush, Mom.
+Margaret: Please don’t fuss at Haywood about that spirea bush, Mom.
 Haywood is your staunchest defender.
 You wouldn’t believe how many other men say to him, “You let your mother-in-law move in NEXT DOOR?!”

 Wibby: That’s only because those other men haven’t met me yet.